-The summer season with its potential for fluctuating high temperatures is approaching.
-Long Term Care (LTC) health care facilities are reminded that the elderly and other health compromised individuals are more susceptible to extremes in temperature and dehydration.
-It is important that facility administrators monitor weather predictions for fluctuations in extreme temperatures and take extra precautions to be sure appropriate air conditioning equipment is well maintained and operating effectively.
+The summer season, along with its potential for fluctuating high temperatures is approaching.
+The California Department of Public Health (CDPH) reminds long-term care (LTC) health facilities that the elderly and other healthcompromised individuals are more susceptible to extremes in temperature and possible dehydration.
+Facility Administrators should monitor weather predictions for fluctuations in extreme temperatures and take extra precautions to be sure appropriate air conditioning equipment is well maintained and operating effectively.

-Facilities must have contingency plans in place to deal with either the loss of air conditioning or, in the case when no air conditioning is available, to take measures to ensure patients and residents are free of adverse conditions that may cause heat related health complications.
-Portable fans and other temporary cooling devices should be used when indicated.
+Facilities must have contingency plans in place to deal with the loss of air conditioning, or in the case when no air conditioning is available, take measures to ensure patients and residents are free of adverse conditions that may cause heat-related health complications.
+Facilities should use portable fans and other temporary cooling devices when indicated.

-We recommend that the following measures be implemented to keep residents and clients comfortable during extremely hot weather:
+CDPH recommends that facilities implement the following measures to keep residents and clients comfortable during extremely hot weather:

-- Dress in lightweight loose fitting clothing. - Keep well hydrated with a particular attention to dependent residents. - Physical activities should be minimized during the hottest parts of the day. - Keep indoors and out of the sun during the hottest parts of the day. - Use fans as appropriate. - Open windows where feasible and if screens are intact, to allow fresh air to circulate. - Use cool compresses, misting, showers and baths. - Avoid hot foods and heavy meals. - Encourage frozen treats such as "Popsicles" between meals. - Keep a hydration station readily available to residents, family and staff. - Staff should be alert to adverse changes in patient and resident conditions that may be heat related.
-Develop and implement a system to monitor hydration status and be prepared to take appropriate interventions. - Staff should also pay special attention to patients with medications that make the patient susceptible to high temperatures, e.g., psychotropic medications, etc.
+- Dress in lightweight, loose-fitting clothing. - Keep residents well hydrated with particular attention to dependent residents. - Minimize physical activities during the hottest parts of the day. - Stay indoors and out of the sun during the hottest parts of the day. - Use fans as indicated in the attached "Fast Facts" sheet on preventing summer heat injuries. - Open windows where feasible if screens are intact, to allow fresh air to circulate. - Use cool compresses, misting, showers, and baths to promote cooling. - Avoid hot foods and heavy meals. - Encourage frozen treats such as "popsicles" between meals. - Keep a hydration station readily available to residents, family, and staff. - Be alert to adverse changes in patient and resident conditions that may be heat related.
+Develop and implement a system to monitor hydration status and be prepared to take appropriate interventions. - Pay special attention to patients with medications that make the patient susceptible to high temperatures, e.g., psychotropic medications.

-Also please remember that the hot weather brings mosquitoes and the risk of contracting West Nile Virus (WNV).
+Hot weather brings mosquitoes and the risk of contracting West Nile Virus (WNV).
 If mosquitoes are abundant, residents and clients should remain indoors in the early morning and at twilight, when mosquitoes are most active.
-Repellents should be used cautiously especially on children and the elderly.
-For additional information on the use of chemical repellents, administrators or infection control practitioners should consult the Centers for Disease Control and Prevention (CDC) web site at CDC - West Nile Virus.
+Repellents should be used cautiously, especially on children and the elderly.
+For additional information on the use of chemical repellents, administrators or infection control practitioners should consult the Centers for Disease Control and Prevention (CDC) web site at: CDC - Natural Disasters and Severe Weather.